kamranayub/.JSON/readme.md

 ## JSON Web Services - `JsonService` ##

-Create a new `JsonService` to access JSON-enabled web services.
+Call `JsonService.GetUrl(url)` to access JSON-enabled web services.
 The class will expect that all results will be returned in JSON.
 It exposes several properties that you can manipulate for more control over the request.

-	// Connect to GitHub
+	// Get my repos
+	var repositories = JsonService.GetUrl("http://github.com/api/v2/repos/show/kamranayub").repositories;

+	return View(repositories);

+### The Long Way ###

+`JsonService` provides two static shortcuts: `GetUrl(url)` and `PostUrl(url, params)`.
+Use them when you just need the bare-bones.
+Otherwise, instantiate it:

 	var gitUri = new Uri("https://github.com/api/v2/json/");
 	var gitService = new JsonService(gitUri);

-	// Get my repos
-	var repositories = gitService.GET("repos/show/kamranayub").repositories;

-	return View(repositories);

 ### Supports Authentication, too ###